peterkuma/mrr2c/README.md

 ### 2.2.3 (2023-11-08)

-- Added option for splitting output into multiple files by vertical grid used.
+- Added option for splitting output into multiple files by vertical levels used.
 - Improved documentation and manual page.

 ### 2.1.1 (2021-12-11)